nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/configuration-parameters-index-nuxeoconf.md

 #### `org.nuxeo.web.ui.trustedDomains`

 Allow cross repository navigation to specified URLs.
-If left blank or no property defined in configuration file it will allow to redirect all urls.
+If left blank or no property defined in configuration file it will allow to redirect all URLs.

 **Requires the Web UI package version 3.0.36 or above**